Smatek1001/AI_DnD/Locations/Drunken Raven.md

 * **Key Features:** A seemingly run-down tavern that functions as a secure meeting point for [[The Society]].

 ## II.
 Governance & Power
-* **Ruler/Authority:** While ostensibly under the city's authority, the Drunken Raven maintains a strict neutrality enforced by its bouncer, making it safe for various underworld elements, especially Society operatives.
+* **Ruler/Authority:** While ostensibly under the city's authority, the Drunken Raven maintains a strict neutrality enforced by its bouncer, making it safe for various underworld elements, especially [[The Society]] operatives.
 * **Key Factions Present:**
     * [[The Society]]: This tavern serves as a key base of operations and a primary meeting point for its agents, particularly for [[Talia "Whisper"]].
 * **Laws & Customs:** "Mind your own business" is the unspoken rule.
 Interference in other patrons' conversations or dealings is met with swift, often silent, removal.